ArtBlocks/artblocks-contracts/artblocks-sdk/README.md

 The Art Blocks SDK is a TypeScript library that can be used to simplify the process of integrating with the Art Blocks minter suite.
 It can be used to:

-- Update the selected minter for a project
 - Configure a project's current minter
-- Query available minters
+- Query available minters and update the selected minter for a project
--
+- Retrieve pricing information and metadata for a project
+- Initiate a purchase transaction to mint a new token
+- Check if a wallet is allowed to mint a token
+- Retrieve the allowlist (if configured) for a minter

 ### Add the SDK to your project